 There will be a whole school approach, from age 3 -11 years.
 The subject will be taught in a cross curricular way, encompassing elements with the National curriculum for example in the Key Stage (KS) 1 and 2 programmes of study for science pupils are expected to learn that humans produce offspring.
 It adds that "they should not be expected to understand how reproduction occurs".
 As well as expanding more broadly into human relationships and human and physical development and reproduction.
-At (KS) 3 and 4 sex and relationships education is part of the PSHE programme.
+At (KS) 3 and 4 RSE is part of the PSHE programme.
 It will be delivered to all years, from year 7 to year 11.
-Some aspects of sex and relationships education will be covered in Science, Religious Education and Sociology.
+Some aspects of RSE education will be covered in Science, Religious Education and Sociology.